 When it was originally built, the Mitsubishi Ichigokan was the first western-style office building in the Marunouchi area.
 Completed in 1894, the building was designed by British architect Josiah Conder on an invitation from the Japanese government, still newly formed after Japan’s opening to the West.
 At the time it bustled with activity, containing, among other things, the banking division of the Mitsubishi Company.
 By 1968, however, it had become dilapidated and was demolished.
 In 2010, after more than 40 years of silence, the Mitsubishi Ichigokan was reborn on the same site as a major new museum, rebuilt according to Conder’s original plans.

-FREE on Sat for junior high school and primary school students
+FREE general admission for junior high and primary school students or younger

 Reduced admission after 5pm on the 2nd Wed of every month (10am-9pm); this special ticket has to be purchased in advance and the price varies by exhibition

 10am-6pm, Fri and 2nd Wed 10am-9pm, closed Mon

 Tickets can be purchased in advance (in Japanese only).